uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-You may view any member's profile, provided you are in their trust group.
-At the bottom of the profile, there are lists of vouching activities the current member has been part of: vouches he has made or vouches other members have made for him.
+Within a trust group, any member's profile is viewable.
+At the bottom of the profile, there are lists of vouching activities of which the current member has been a part: vouches he has made or vouches other members have made for him.
 In the above example, another user vouched for the user ``dittrich``, but he has not yet vouched for anyone.

-In this next example, the user ``trident`` has vouched for another member, but has not yet been vouched for by any other member.
-We will discuss vouching in the section on :ref:`vouching`.
+In this next example, the user ``trident`` has vouched for another member, but has not yet been vouched for by any other member (:ref:`userTGMemberProfileVouchesMade`).

 .. _userTGMemberProfileVouchesMade: